nkanish2002/tornado-razorpay/readme.md

     await razor.refund.all("<PAYMENT_ID>")
     ```

+- Response that you receive from the functions is [`tornado.httpclient.HTTPResponse` object](http://tornadokevinlee.readthedocs.io/en/latest/httpclient.html#response-objects)
+  For the success of your API call can be determined if `response.code == 200` is `True`.
+Please handle Errors accordingly.

 NOTE: You will have to use Tornado's IOLoop to use this API in Async.
 If you are looking for Sync API's or don't know
 what this is, please go to https://github.com/razorpay/razorpay-python.